anabazzan/anabazzan.github.io/_pages/about.md

 My research interests include: multiagent systems (MAS) and reinforcement learning (RL); applications of AI and RL in urban mobility, traffic, transportation;  game-theoretic paradigms for coordination of agents (Minority Game, Iterated Prisoner's Dilemma, Public Goods Game, Congestion Games, etc.); agent-based modeling and simulation; complex systems; network science; applications of network science and AI in humanities (in particular, History).

-In 2025 I finished a second graduation: a bachelor in History, from UFRGS.
-My [Bachelor thesis](http://hdl.handle.net/10183/300612){:target="_blank"} addressed the network of computer scientist pioneers who created the graduate programs in computer science in Brazil.
+In 2025 I finished a second graduation: bachelor in History, from UFRGS.
+My [Bachelor thesis](http://hdl.handle.net/10183/300612){:target="_blank"} (in Portuguese) addressed the network of computer scientist pioneers who created the graduate programs in computer science in Brazil.

 Publications
 ------